-as technology becomes more and more advanced, and figure out how we can either prevent or cure them before they threaten your dog's life.
+We are easily able to recognize certain dog cancers as technology becomes more and more advanced, and figure out how we can either prevent or cure them before they threaten your dog's life.
 However, many dogs will still die of cancer.

 The Morris Animal Foundation reported that 1 in 4 dogs would die of cancer.
 It is very common for dogs over the age of 10 to die from cancer as well – at least 50% of them will.

-This is mostly because these breeds suffer from Bone Cancer or osteosarcoma.
-Some Types Of Canine Cancer can also be passed down to breeds genetically and it can take several generations to finally weed out these 'bad' genes.
+This is mostly because these breeds suffer from bone cancer or osteosarcoma.
+Some types of canine cancer can also be passed down to breeds genetically and it can take several generations to finally weed out these 'bad' genes.

-Some of these genes are still unknown and many scientists have not found the link between them and Cancer just yet.
+Some of these genes are still unknown and many scientists have not found the link between them and cancer just yet.

 Though, as there are many veterinarians that have seen a higher increases in canine cancers in those breeds mentioned above, it can only be suggested that these breeds are experiencing genetic cancers and not environment.

-As many know, inbreeding breaks down the quality of genes and is more likely to make these dogs weaker and susceptible to Dog Diseases.
-When dogs are bred with the same breed, this is more likely to happen.
+As many know, inbreeding breaks down the quality of genes and is more likely to make these dogs weaker and susceptible to dog diseases.
+When dogs are bred with closely related members of the same breed, this is more likely to happen.

-Mixed dogs come for a much larger gene pool and, when they get Cancer, this could mean that this is due to an environment factor more so than a gene factor.
+Mixed dogs come for a much larger gene pool and, when they get cancer, this could mean that this is due to an environment factor more so than a gene factor.

 If your dog changes his movements or starts to walk a little bit funny, it is considered another symptom.
 You can also find dogs with enlarged lymph nodes.
 You can spot these either behind the dog's knees or in front of their shoulders.
 There are a lot of lymph nodes in the throat as well.

-Whenever you suspect your dog might have these symptoms, it is also best to Visit Your Veterinarian.
+Whenever you suspect your dog might have these symptoms, it is also best to visit your veterinarian.

-It is often recommended that you check with your vet first before you start figuring out a Dog First Aid solution.
+It is often recommended that you check with your vet first before you start figuring out a dog first aid solution.